 Try the manual charge port release if the port is stuck

 If the charge port will not open, try tapping your Tesla key card on the B-pillar and pressing the charge port door.
 You can also open it from the touchscreen under Controls.
-In freezing weather, pour lukewarm water around the port to melt ice.
+In freezing weather, try running the cabin heater or using a de-icer spray.
 Never force it.

 Restart the touchscreen